29next/developer-docs/docs/apps/guides/dispute-service.md

 Orders typically have many associated transactions for the payments and refunds.

 #### Step 2 - `transaction.created` webhook event
-Dispute service apps should subscribe to the `transaction.created` webhook event to be notified of all payment transaction events on a store so that your app is aware of new payments and refunds, and can handle disputes properly.
+Dispute service apps should subscribe to the `transaction.created` webhook event to be notified of all payment transaction events on a store so that your app is aware of new payments, refunds, and can handle disputes properly.

 :::info Use `parent_id` to associate related transactions Transaction `parent_id` will show the related transaction in the following cases: